awsdocs/aws-doc-sdk-examples/javav2/usecases/create_spring_stream_app/Readme.md

 ### VideoStreamService class

 The following Java code represents the **VideoStreamService** class.
 This class uses the Amazon S3 Java API (V2) to interact with content located in an S3 bucket.
 For example, the **getTags** method returns a collection of tags that are used to create the video menu.
 Likewise, the **getObjectBytes** reads bytes from a MP4 video.
+The byte array is used to create a **ResponseEntity** object.
+This object sets HTTP header information and the HTTP status code required to stream that video.

      package com.example;